 As the pharmaceutical industry navigates the evolving landscape of regulatory compliance, the revised Annex 1: Manufacture of Sterile Medicinal Products has introduced new challenges and opportunities for manufacturers to enhance product quality and sterility assurance.

-This thought-provoking series dives deep into the key updates, practical implications, and actionable insights surrounding Annex 1.
+This thought-provoking series dives deep into the key updates, practical implications and actionable insights surrounding Annex 1 as well as the entire microbiology and contamination control process.
 Designed for quality professionals, manufacturers, and compliance teams, each session offers expert guidance to ensure your operations align with the latest regulatory standards.

 Dr. Tim Sandle has over twenty-five years’ experience of microbiological research and biopharmaceutical processing.
 He is a member of several editorial boards and he has written over six hundred book chapters, peer reviewed papers and technical articles relating to microbiology.
 Dr. Sandle works for a pharmaceutical manufacturer in the UK, and is a visiting tutor at both the University of Manchester and UCL.